A layover flight involves making a stop on the way to your destination to switch planes.

 You’ll find out what happens to your luggage during your first flight’s check-in.

-Do You Have to Check in Again for a Layover Flight?
+You Might Have to Check in Again

 You don’t need to check in for domestic layover flights, but you might be required to check in for an international one.